 7.1.
-HelpDesk
+Helpdesk

-HelpDesk support is available for questions regarding user registration and online submission of applications.
+Helpdesk support is available for questions regarding user registration and online submission of applications.
 Queries submitted via email will be answered within 1 business day.
-HelpDesk staff are not in a position to answer questions regarding the scope and focus of applications.
-Before contacting the HelpDesk, please refer to the Instructions for Applicants document (posted on December 1, 2016), which provides a step-by-step guide to using CARS.
+Helpdesk staff are not in a position to answer questions regarding the scope and focus of applications.
+Before contacting the helpdesk, please refer to the Instructions for Applicants document, which provides a step-by-step guide to using CARS.

 Hours of operation: Monday through Friday, 8 AM to 6 PM central time

 Tel: 866-941-7146

 Email: Help@CPRITGrants.org